orangejulius/blog/source/_posts/2014-08-25-FAA-ride-sharing.markdown

 I learned a lot from those first few flights, and I still learn something new with every flight.
 That should come as no
 surprise: pilots that have been flying for decades, and logged tens of thousands of hours in all types of aircraft say the same.
-I made a few passengers nervous early on[1], but over time I've improve not just my flying but my ability to make my passengers feel calm and safe.
+I made a few passengers nervous early on{% fn %}, but over time I've improve not just my flying but my ability to make my passengers feel calm and safe.
 I've had one friend say she overcame her fear of flying commercial just from flying with me once!